EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 This actually caused the entire cluster to go out of sync.
 So now you have an understanding of why consensus will break.

 Hence in this kind of scenario, we can get the support of NPL messaging.
-There nodes can come to a collective decision via using NPL messaging.
+There, nodes can come to a collective decision via using NPL messaging.

 Before going to that level of complexity, let's have a basic hands-on experience of how NPL can be used.